Nischal-k/Nischal-K/README.md

 Front-end Developer | Networking | Learning&Growing | CyberSec Enthusiast
 -----------------------------------------------------------

-I've been engaged in IT field for almost 5 years switching sectors while growing and trying out new adventure as i dive in.
+During my first year in the IT field, I've had the opportunity to dive into various aspects of technology.
+From troubleshooting network issues to exploring cybersecurity measures, every day brings new challenges and learning experiences.
 Learning and growing is what i believe in.
-I was pretty much engaged in non coding part of the IT. and as i grew i have picked a hobby in coding.
-Starting to learn from basic and leaning towards to grow more advance....🎶🌱🎯
+I was pretty much engaged in non coding part of the IT and as i grew i have picked a hobby in coding.
+Starting to learn from basic and leaning to grow more advance....🎶🌱🎯

 *   🌍  I'm based in Kathmandu, Nepal
 *   ✉️  You can contact me at [nixchool@gmail.com](mailto:nixchool@gmail.com)